Article Sharing Guide

 Post on Social Media

-With a rapidly growing number of online medical communities, there’s never been a better time to promote your article on social media platforms.
-Don’t forget to tag your co-authors, institution, and funding source so they can share the article too.
-And finally, be sure to hashtag #Cureus so we can re-post and amplify your work.
+With a rapidly growing number of online medical communities, there’s never been a better time for sharing your work.
+Promote your article on social media platforms, and don’t forget to tag your co-authors, institution, and funding source so they can share the article too.
+And remember to hashtag #cureusmedical so we can re-post and amplify your work.

-Have you checked your dashboard to see if your article has qualified for an Article Promotion?
-High quality articles are eligible for fee-based promotion via our social media channels, online forums, and Cureus-run social media ad campaigns.
+Have you checked your dashboard to see if your article has qualified for Article Promotion?
+High-quality research articles are eligible for fee-based promotion via our social media channels, online forums, and Cureus-run social media ad campaigns.

 Create a Video Abstract

 Build buzz and spread awareness by recording a 30-second to two-minute “self-portrait-style” video describing your article and findings.
-We’ll share your video with over 50,000 people across our Facebook, YouTube, Twitter, LinkedIn, and Instagram accounts.
+We’ll share your video with over 90,000 people across our Facebook, YouTube, X, LinkedIn, BlueSky, and Instagram accounts.
 You can see examples of video abstract summaries here and here!

-2. Introduce yourself (your name and institution) and if you’re a medical student please also state the name of the senior author.
+- Introduce yourself (your name and institution) and, if you’re a medical student, don't forget to state the name of the senior author.
 (Multiple authors per video are welcome.)

-We recommend adding subtitles to your video using https://www.veed.io, but this is not required.
+For enhanced accessibility, we recommend adding subtitles to your video using https://www.veed.io/tools/ai-video, but this is not required.
 And remember, you don’t need your own social media accounts to participate!

 Find Us

-Use hashtag #Cureus so we can find your post more easily!
+Use hashtag #Cureus when sharing your article on social media so we can find your post more easily!

 Connect With Research Communities

-Sign up with these research sharing organizations and create an ORCID ID to more easily connect with other researchers.
+For maximum research promotion, sign up with these research-sharing organizations and create an ORCID ID to more easily connect with other researchers.

 ResearchGate is a widely-read online community for researchers to share work with their peers.